 Requirements for Writing-Intensive Courses

 Writing-Intensive (WI) courses in the College of Letters and Science incorporate frequent writing assignments in ways that help students learn both the subject matter of the courses and discipline-specific ways of thinking and writing.
 Generally, WI courses are at the intermediate or advanced level and are designed specifically for majors.
 Please note that writing-intensive courses are in L&S departments only, and that writing-intensive courses are different from the Bascom or Communication-B courses which will satisfy Part B of the university-wide general education communication requirements.
-For more information about Communication-B courses, please contact the chair of the implementation committee for those courses: Professor Nancy Westphal-Johnson, firstname.lastname@example.org.
+For more information about Communication-B courses, please contact the chair of the implementation committee for those courses: Dean Nancy Westphal-Johnson, College of Letters and Science, email@example.com.

 In most semesters, there are between 70 and 100 courses in over 30 different L&S departments designated as writing-intensive.
 In October 1999, the L&S Faculty Senate passed legislation recommending that all L&S departments develop enough writing-intensive courses so that all of their majors would take at least one as part of their undergraduate studies.
 Both the L&S curriculum committee and Faculty Senate felt strongly that the writing skills students learn in Communication-A and -B courses should be further developed, nurtured, and practiced in subsequent, more advanced writing-intensive courses.